 Making money with an affiliate program is a numbers game!

-Basically what you are dealing with here is that out of the people who visit your site or out of the people who subscribe to your newsletter you may get a 1% to 20% click-through ratio (this range is so wide because it depends on the product interest, how you link to them and the power of their slogans or banners).
-In other words, 1% to 20% of the people will actually click through the banner or text link you have provided and visit the affiliate program site you are recommending.
+What you are dealing with here is that out of the people who visit your site or out of the people who subscribe to your newsletter, you may get a 1% to 20% click-through ratio (this range is so wide because it depends on the product interest, how you link to them and the power of their slogans or banners).
+In other words, 1% to 20% of the people will actually click through the banner or text link you provided and visit the affiliate program site you recommended.

-Of the people who click through, only 1% to 2% of those will actually buy.
+Only 1% to 2% of the people who click through will buy.
 So you’re working on a numbers game here.
-To generate good income from an affiliate program, it’s all about having a large number of visitors to your site or a large number of subscribers to your newsletter.
+Generating good income from an affiliate program is all about having many visitors to your site or subscribers to your newsletter.

 Let’s look at an example.
-Let’s say you are getting 1000 visitors to your site a month and you post a banner ad (which generally has a low click-through) or you post a text link.
-Just for the heck of it, let’s say you get a 5% click-through (which is high by the way).
-That means out of your 1000 visitors, 50 of them go to the affiliate program site by clicking through on the banner ad or text link, which you posted.
+Let’s say you get 1000 visitors to your site a month, post a banner ad (which generally has a low click-through), or post a text link.
+Just for the heck of it, let’s say you get a 5% click-through (which is high, by the way).
+That means out of your 1000 visitors, 50 go to the affiliate program site by clicking through the banner ad or text link you posted.

 That’s it!
-That’s the reality and you have to look at it from that angle.
-Don’t think that because you are getting 1000 visitors to your site, (that is to your site, not to the affiliate program you are recommending), that you are going to get $500.00 a month from your affiliate program.
+That’s the reality, and you must look at it from that angle.
+Don’t think that because you are getting 1000 visitors to your site (that is, to your site, not to the affiliate program you are recommending), you will get $500.00 monthly from your affiliate program.
 You won’t!

-Here is a little tip: a good company with a good affiliate program will have about a 0.5% to 1% visitor-to-sale ratio.
-It is sometimes better than that (and many times worse, if you hook up with a poor company), but that is the average.
-So for every 100 to 200 visitors you sent them, one will purchase.
+Here is a little tip: a good company with a good affiliate program will have a 0.5% to 1% visitor-to-sale ratio.
+It is sometimes better than that (and often worse if you hook up with a poor company), but that is the average.
+So one will purchase every 100 to 200 visitors you send them.

-If you are finding that you have to send 500+ visitors to a site to get a sale, then re-think your participation in that affiliate program.
+If you find that you have to send 500+ visitors to a site to get a sale, re-think your participation in that affiliate program.
 Let me go into a little more detail.
-If you were getting paid a $100 referral fee per sale (so for every 500 visitors you send them you get $100 on average), that wouldn’t be so bad.
-But if you are getting paid a $10 referral fee per sale, you want to re-think your participation in that program, as mention above.
+If you were getting paid a $100 referral fee per sale (so for every 500 visitors you send them, you get $100 on average), that wouldn’t be so bad.
+But if you are getting paid a $10 referral fee per sale, you want to re-think your participation in that program, as mentioned above.

 Get ANSWERS to the following questions before you join: